 If you’re having trouble falling or staying asleep, you’re not alone.
 More than a third of all Americans can relate.
-And if you’re tired of feeling tired, irritable and “off” because of it and looking to do something about your sleep troubles, welcome to the club!
+And if you’re tired of feeling tired and looking to do something about your sleep troubles, welcome to the club!

 When it comes to health, there is one criminally overlooked element: sleep. — Shawn Stevenson, author of Sleep Smarter.

 During sleep is when our bodies take care of very essential housekeeping like cell renewal and brain regeneration.
-When we don’t shut down the operating system that is our brain, our glympathic system – the brain’s waste disposal – doesn’t get to finish its job.
+When we don’t shut down the operating system that is our brain, our glympathic system — the brain’s waste disposal — doesn’t get to finish its job.
 During sleep, pathways form between nerve cells (neurons) in the brain to help us remember new information.
 Sleep deprivation leaves the brain exhausted so it can’t process information quickly.

-Lack of sleep has been linked to everything from crabbiness to early onset Alzheimer (including increased risk for it in later years), cardiovascular disease and early death.
-It negatively impacts our wellbeing and our productivity.
+Lack of sleep has been linked to everything from crabbiness to early onset Alzheimer, impaired immunology (raising the risk of cancer), cardiovascular disease and early death.
+Too little sleep negatively impacts our wellbeing and our productivity.
 It can even change our personality.

-In 2016, the Rand Corporation found that the US economy loses up to $4111 billion a year (or 1.23 million working days) due to sleep deprivation and when you and I stay up late to work, we aren’t accomplishing as much as we think, we’re actually losing.
+In 2016, the Rand Corporation found that the US economy loses up to $411 billion a year (or 1.23 million working days) due to sleep deprivation.
+Their study also found that the United States was the global leader in economic losses from bad sleep habits.

-Before we look at common sleep problems and options to address them, it will be helpful to know:
+Before we look at common sleep problems and options to address them, it will be helpful to look at:

 How much sleep you need

 When I did the exercise, my pattern began to emerge during the last three days.
-I found 7 hours and 25 minutes to be the magic number that leaves me feeling rested and when I don’t get it (which, unfortunately, and not by choice has been my situation lately), I definitely feel the difference quality sleep makes.
+I found 7 hours and 25 minutes to be the magic number that leaves me feeling rested and on my game.

 Because what we do during the day contribute to sleeplessness, use the tracker to not only help you figure out how much sleep your body needs, but also to help pinpoint habits and behaviors contributing to your insomnia and impacting your sleep quality.